 Frequently Asked Questions

-While you are selecting a graduate degree program we know that you will have questions.
+While you are selecting a master degree program, we know that you will have questions.
 Below are answers to questions we frequently hear from applicants.

-If you have a question that is not answered below, please feel free to contact the Director of Graduate Studies.
+If you have a question that is not answered below, please feel free to contact the Director of Graduate Studies for Master Programs.

 How do I know which degree—PhD, MS, MEng, or MEM—is right for me?